ajreynol/rexec_cvc4/README.md

 The script `rexec` is the main entry point that implements this development paradigm.
 It handles cases where the developer is using:
-- Multiple active copies of the cvc4 source in cloned git repositories,
+- Multiple working copies of the cvc4 source in cloned git repositories,
 - Multiple build configurations for each of these sources (e.g. prod/debug).

 The client script works in cooperation with a server script `lexec_lnx`, which can be installed on a remote machine `remotehost` via `rexec remotehost install-server`.
+The basic goal is to use computing power on remote machines while developing and testing cvc4.

 # Setup (example)

 Say we want:

-* Two working copies of the cvc4 git repository: `exp` for experimental and `stb` for stable, which are actively being developed on the local machine in parallel by the developer.
-Notice that the developer is expected to want to switch between branches in either of these directories at any time.
+* Two working copies of the cvc4 git repository: `exp` for experimental and `stb` for stable.
 * Two build configurations: `debug` and `prod`, corresponding to debug and production builds of cvc4.